fubar2/treeval_gal/repeat_density/README.md

 ### Galaxy prototype solution

-A Galaxy user builds a workflow's tools, data flows and default parameter settings entirely through the GUI, compared to writing hundreds of lines of custom DDL needed for the NF implementation.
+A Galaxy user builds a workflow's tools, data flows and default parameter settings entirely through the GUI, compared to writing all the custom DDL written for the NF subworkflow
 A preconfigured, shareable JBrowse viewer makes Galaxy workflow outputs immediately accessible, without the need to manually shuffle individual track files around.

 A [prototype repeat_density workflow](https://github.com/fubar2/treeval_gal/blob/main/repeat_density/Galaxy-Workflow-repeat_finder.ga) is now available for testing and feedback.